21003698/nn-classification/README.md

 ## PROGRAM
 ```
-Developed by: Sai Eswar Kandukuri
+Developed by: Challa Sandeep
-Register no: 212221240020
+Register no: 212221240011
 ```
 ### Importing the require packages
 ```